§73. Comprehensive labor market information system

 practicable, shall reflect the state's overall training and education effort.
 The system shall

-(a) A comprehensive system of consumer information on employment and training
+(a) A comprehensive system of labor market information on employment and

-(b) A report card or objective factual performance information about existing
+(b) An objective factual performance information about existing workforce

-(c) An information system on projected workforce growth and job growth and
+(c) An information system on projected workforce growth, job growth, and demand

-demand statewide and by geographic regions, periodically updated and readily available in
+statewide and by geographic regions, periodically updated and readily available in a user-friendly format.

 (d) An automated job-matching information system that is accessible to employers,